Tom Stoppard: 2010s

 For Joe Wright, Stoppard adapted Leo Tolstoy's Anna Karenina into the 2012 film adaptation starring Keira Knightley.
-Film critic Lisa Schwarzbaum for Entertainment Weekly praised the film and Stoppard writing, "Stoppard—himself a master of puzzle-like construction in fine plays including Arcadia—supplies an excellently clean, delicately balanced script."
+Film critic Lisa Schwarzbaum for Entertainment Weekly praised the film, writing "Stoppard—himself a master of puzzle-like construction in fine plays including Arcadia—supplies an excellently clean, delicately balanced script."

 In 2012, Stoppard wrote a five-part limited series for television, Parade's End, which revolves around a love triangle between a conservative English aristocrat, his mean socialite wife and a young suffragette.
 The series premiered on BBC Two, starring Benedict Cumberbatch and Rebecca Hall.
-The series has received widespread acclaim from critics with The Independents Grace Dent proclaiming it "one of the finest things the BBC has ever made".
-IndieWire declared, "Parade’s End is wonderful accomplishment, smart, adult television".
+The series received widespread acclaim from critics with The Independents Grace Dent proclaiming it "one of the finest things the BBC has ever made".
+IndieWire declared, "Parade's End is wonderful accomplishment, smart, adult television".
 Stoppard received a British Academy Television Award and Primetime Emmy Award nomination for the series.

-It was announced in June 2019 that Stoppard had written a new play, Leopoldstadt, set in the Jewish community of early 20th-century Vienna.
-The play premiered in January 2020 at Wyndham's Theatre.
-The play went on to win the Laurence Olivier Award for Best New Play.
-The play then transferred to Broadway, opening on 2 October 2022.
-It was nominated for six Tony Awards and won four, including Best Play.
+It was announced in June 2019 that Stoppard had written a new play, set in the Jewish community of early 20th-century Vienna.
+Leopoldstadt premiered in January 2020 at Wyndham's Theatre and went on to win the Laurence Olivier Award for Best New Play.
+It then transferred to Broadway, opening on 2 October 2022.
+The play was nominated for six Tony Awards and won four, including Best Play.

 Screenwriting

-Stoppard has also co-written screenplays including Shakespeare in Love (1998) and Indiana Jones and the Last Crusade (1989).
-Stoppard also worked on Star Wars: Episode III – Revenge of the Sith, though again Stoppard received no official or formal credit in this role.
+Stoppard also co-wrote screenplays including Indiana Jones and the Last Crusade (1989) and Shakespeare in Love (1998).
+He also did minor work on Star Wars: Episode III – Revenge of the Sith, though again he received no official or formal credit in this script doctor role.
 He worked in a similar capacity with Tim Burton on his film Sleepy Hollow.

+Radio plays

-His radio production, Darkside (2013), was written for BBC Radio 2 to celebrate the 40th anniversary of Pink Floyd's album The Dark Side of the Moon.
+Among other work, Stoppard's philosophical comedy radio drama Darkside (2013) was written for BBC Radio 2 to celebrate the 40th anniversary of Pink Floyd's album The Dark Side of the Moon.